mySimonID/TodoListServer/README.md

 Setting up an initial mongodb is free to get you started.
 Once you have the mongodb set-up, then change the file db/DBConfig.js in this repository to use your connect string.

-I have then deployed the project as a Docker instance on my local machine.
+I have then deployed the project as a Docker instance on my local machin using port number 49160.
+Refere to the 'DockerFile' to see how to configure and start the Docker image.

 ## Using